 South Clark-Bell Street from 12th Street South to 20th Street South

 The demolition project started in January 2018.
-Completion is scheduled for summer 2019.
+Completion is scheduled for fall 2019.

 What to expect during this project: